clustersnake/hamster-madness/gdd.md

 - The mines and shoots can cut the "snake's" body at any time and missing balls can be recovered by the player.
 - Some Enemies will interact with the inactive snakes's tail.

+### Abilities
+- Bat: Echo
+- Otter: Swim
+- Gecko: Climb
+- Turtle: Charged Shield
+- Armadillo: Parry
+- Snake: Grow a tail

+## Story
+A hamster lives a peacefull life inside a cage with food and water in a laboratory.
+A big earthquake shakes the building and damages the building, breaks all cages and sets free all the animals product of the experiments.
+The player starts at the top of the building and has to fight against many of the experiments.
+Not all the experiments are hostile,

+## Progress
+The player will start in a board where can pick up a single ball, after picking it up, the ball will surround it and a message will show him about how blocking and shooting the ball.

+## Bonus games
+Earned when special coins are found
+- Pong
+- Arkanoid
+- Frogger